caocscar/ConnectedVehicleDocs/RSEdocumentation.md

 Date Range|2012-08-08 to 2016-10-03

 ## Roadside Equipment
 _RseDevice.csv_ contains the location and description of each RSE.
+The file is located in the `TripStart/rse/metadata` folder

 ## Data Filtering
 The dataset has been filtered according to the following guidelines: